 If you’re planning to do any adventure sports such as skiing, snowboarding, skydiving, high-altitude trekking or scuba diving, you may want to look for a policy which automatically includes these activities.
-Otherwise, some travel insurers will offer an ‘Adventure Pack’ add-on or something similar to provide additional cover for more adventurous travellers, and also a 'Motorcycle Pack' to cover you in case you're injured in an accident while riding a moped, scooter or motorcycle.
+Otherwise, some travel insurers will offer an ‘Adventure Pack’ add-on or something similar to provide additional cover for more adventurous travellers, and also a 'Motorcycle Pack' to cover you in case you're injured in an accident while riding a motorcycle, moped or scooter.

 Similarly if you’re taking any expensive items or sports equipment such as a bicycle or surfboard, you may be able to insure them as specified items for an additional cost.